arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

 - Open the dashboard panel
 - Create a Gateway on The Things Network
 - Setup the credentials on the device from TTN
-- Attatching it on a Pole and water isolating the connectors
+- Attaching it on a Pole and water isolating the connectors
 - Test the Gateway (optional)

 ## Hardware & Software Needed